• Skip to primary navigation

 Cutting out the denim pieces

-3. Carry on cutting out the chevron pieces in different shades of denim.
-This rug was 5 big chevrons in length (10 pieces 5 right and 5 left).
 Then there were 4 smaller chevron pieces 2 for the top (left and right) and 2 for the bottom (left and right).
 There were also 4 smaller triangle pieces to finish the rug, 2 at the top and 2 at the bottom.

 Cut denim chevron pieces for handmade rug

-4. Iron the denim pieces to make sure they are nice and flat.
+Step 4.
+Iron the denim pieces to make sure they are nice and flat.
 Then lay them on the floor and place them in the rug design you want.

 laying out the chevron rug design

-5. Next, pin all the chevrons on the left side of the rug right sides together one by one.
+Step 5: Next, pin all the chevrons on the left side of the rug right sides together one by one.
 Then using the sewing machine stitch them together.
 Allow about 1cm for the seam and make sure this is a consistent size for all seams.
 I use the edge of my sewing machine foot as a seam guide.

-A standard sewing machine should be able to manage this no problem as there are no thick bits of denim such as seams or pockets to deal with.
+A standard sewing machine should be able to manage this with no problem as there are no thick bits of denim such as seams or pockets to deal with.

 pining the Chevrons together